 The long-term effects of drinking arsenic in water are usually noticed in the skin.

 Arsenic exposure can cause pigmentation changes, hard patches on the soles of the feet and palms of the hands, and skin lesions.
 This type of reaction usually occurs after 5 years of continuous exposure, and can be avoided if you act fast.

 Skin conditions related to arsenic exposure can be a precursor to skin cancer.
 Additionally, lung and bladder cancer have been linked to ongoing arsenic exposure.

 Drinking water containing arsenic has also been linked to diabetes, cardiovascular disease, developmental delays, and pulmonary disease.

 In pregnant women, arsenic consumption in water can result in a higher rate of infant mortality.

 A child exposed to arsenic in the womb is more likely to suffer from lung disease, kidney failure, cancer, and heart attacks in early adulthood.
 Arsenic has also been shown in studies to affect memory, intelligence, and cognitive development.

 🧪 How to Test For Arsenic in Water

 For instance, completely white might represent 0 ppm of arsenic in your water, while completely orange might represent more than 0.5 ppm of arsenic.
-The darkening shades of yellow between these colors will represent your water’s arsenic levels in brackets up to 0.5 ppm.
+The darkening shades of yellow between these colors represent your water’s arsenic levels in brackets up to 0.5 ppm.

-Keep in mind that the EPA’s goal for arsenic in drinking water is 0 µg/L, so if any test detects arsenic, you should act accordingly.
+The EPA’s goal for arsenic in drinking water is 0 µg/L, so if any test detects arsenic, you should act accordingly.

 🚰 Water Treatment Methods For Arsenic Removal